-• Enabled - enable/disable frameloss analysis.

-- Trial, s time of the trial performing (within 1-2886 s range) for each of the specified frame sizes. - Steps qty, % number of rate changing steps within 1-10 % range. - Start rate (L1) & Stop rate (L1) fields will determine range of physical (L1) rates value (specified in percent (F1), in kbps (F2) or in Mbps (F3)).
+- Enabled enable/disable frameloss analysis. - Trial, s time of the test performing (within 1-2886 s range) for each of the specified frame sizes. - Step, % step of rate changing within 1-10% range. - Start rate and Stop rate fields will determine range of rates value (specified in percent of test flow rate).